Editor’s note: The 2019–20, 2020–21 and 2021–22 recaps in this article are reprinted from the 2022 Commencement Issue of the Daily, with light edits.

 The university shared the results of an investigation in February regarding a September incident involving Tufts University Police Department’s response to three women of color hanging a mask on the Jumbo statue as part of a university-sponsored effort to promote JumboVote and Healthy@Tufts.
 The investigation concluded that discrimination did not factor into the incident.

 The Board of Trustees voted to ban direct investments in 120 coal and tar sands companies, which was announced in a Feb.
 10 email to the community.
-However, many environmental organizations on campus remained unsatisfied with the decision, citing a lack of change in current investments.
+However, many environmental organizations on campus remained unsatisfied with the decision, citing a lack of divestment in current holdings.

-The Class of 2022 played a key role in reforming and restructuring Greek life on campus during its final year.
+The Class of 2023 witnessed the monumental reform and restructuring of Greek life on campus as health protocols prevented traditional rush.
 Following discussions prompted by the online account “Abolish Greek Life at Tufts” over the summer, all members of Alpha Phi and the majority of members in Chi Omega disaffiliated from their national chapters, creating local sororities The Ivy and Thalia, respectively.
 New members were welcomed through virtual recruitment in the spring.

 The university announced that it would close the Confucius Institute in March.
 The decision came after months of weekly protests from the local Tibetan, Uighur and Hong Kong communities.

-TCU President-elect and rising senior Amma Agyei made history this year as the first Black woman elected to the TCU presidency.
-Agyei won over rising senior Tim Leong, who served as TCU vice president.
+Former TCU President Amma Agyei (E’22) made history in April as the first Black woman elected to the TCU presidency.
+Agyei won over Tim Leong (LA’22), who served as TCU vice president.

-The Class of 2022’s final year at Tufts saw the return of majority in-person classes, extracurricular activities and study abroad programs, though new variants of COVID-19 left many pandemic guidelines in place, such as masking indoors and routine testing.
+The Class of 2023’s third year at Tufts saw the return of majority in-person classes, extracurricular activities and study abroad programs, though new variants of COVID-19 left many pandemic guidelines in place, like masking indoors and routine testing.

 To facilitate a return to in-person activities, the university required that all students arrive at Tufts fully vaccinated, assisting international students with vaccinations if they were not yet available in their home countries.

 However, not all students were able to live on campus.
-Approximately 100 first-year students were assigned housing at the Hyatt Place in Medford — a decision meant to temporarily mitigate the longstanding housing crisis at Tufts.
+Approximately 100 first-year students were assigned housing at the Hyatt Place in Medford.

 The first week of academic classes was marked by an act of hate.
 A student reported the removal of a mezuzah — a traditional Jewish symbol — from their doorpost in early September.
 Later that month, another mezuzah was stolen, and Black Lives Matter posters were found purposefully torn down on campus.